 2.1 Lapse rate method

-Lapse rate method is an efficient way to calculate thermal tropopause, which is based on the tropopause definition introduced by WMO 1957.
-According to the WMO 1957, the tropopause height is defined as the lowest level at which the lapse rate decreases to 2℃/km or less, provided also the average lapse rate between this level and all higher levels within 2km does not exceed 2℃/km.
-In our algorithm, we first interpolate dry temperature profiles, including both RO and ECMWF data, with 100 m interval to avoid the bias caused by different vertical resolution in some degree.
-The parameter setting refers to previous researches of tropopause.
+The lapse rate method is an efficient way to calculate thermal tropopause, which is based on the tropopause definition introduced by WMO in 1957.
+According to this definition, tropopause height is defined as the lowest level at which the lapse rate decreases to 2℃/km or less, provided the average lapse rate between this level and all higher levels within 2km does not exceed 2℃/km.
+In our algorithm, we first interpolate dry temperature profiles, including both RO and ECMWF data, with a 100 m interval to avoid the bias caused by different vertical resolution in some degree.
+The parameter setting refers to previous research on the tropopause.
 The bottom limit and the top limit are set as follow:

 TPHmin=2.5×3+coslat×2km (1)